 If you have ever engaged in programming, then you know about bugs.
 If bugs didn't bother us, the development process would be faster and more enjoyable.
 But these bugs are just waiting for the moment to corrupt our code and spoil our timelines and creative flows.
 Fortunately, there are many tools and strategies for eliminating bugs - even for retro programmers.

 One of the best ways to debug your code is to use a debugger.
-Some of the FCEUX and Mesen emulators have a built-in debugger which can interrupt program execution at any time in order to check the code for operability.
+Some of the FCEUX and Mesen emulators have a built-in debugger that can interrupt program execution at any time in order to check the code for operability.

 It is worth saying that this way is more suitable for advanced programmers who use assembly language.
 But since we are newbies, we will use the C language (cc65).
 Of course, the compiler will play by its own rules, and it will be difficult for us to navigate the machine code compiled from the C language.